 The man who turned the wheel of history is Adolf Hitler.’

 There were rumours Voitchehovsky was in contact with German intelligence agencies.
 The police in Belgium kept him under surveillance.
 The country was trying to stay neutral in the face of the looming Second World War.
-It was only when Nazi tanks rolled into Belgium on 10 May 1940 that panicking authorities began to round up potential collaborators.
+It was only when Nazi tanks rolled over the border on 10 May 1940 that panicking authorities began to round up potential collaborators.

 Plenty of White Russians ended up in prison during the eighteen days of fighting before the Germans took control.
 To the exile community’s surprise, Voitchehovsky was not one of them.
-He had managed to keep a low enough profile in Brussels to avoid the handcuffs.
+He had managed to stay out of sight in Brussels long enough to avoid the handcuffs.

 They chose Voitchehovsky.